sushilks/alexaHarmonyApp/README.md

 ## Example Usages
 ----------------
-This was how I programed the remote for my use case, it's fairly easy to customize it.
+This was how I programmed the remote for my use case, it's fairly easy to customize it.

 ### Direct commands to devices